idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

 ![picture_18](https://static.igem.wiki/teams/5562/collabroation/18.webp)

-### 3.1.6 With iGEM Team of South China University of Technology(scut-China)
+### 3.1.6 With iDEC Team of South China University of Technology(scut-China)

-Our team participated in the online technical exchange meeting with scut-China, an iGEM team from South China University of Technology.
+Our team participated in the online technical exchange meeting with scut-China, an iDEC team from South China University of Technology.
 At the meeting, the scut-China team demonstrated its cutting-edge research in the field of synthetic biology.
 In the wet experiment part, the team performed genetic transformation at the GAL80 locus of S. cerevisiae by